xxxFRIARxxx/SaltyBot/README.md

 Realistically, it'll probably wager $1 on most bets up to ~1000 entries in the DB, you'll probably come out a little <50% on bets from about 1000-3000 entries (due to it betting on a ranked fighter when it finds them, against a "new" fighter with an assigned default ranking, losing the bet), then it'll only get better from there.

-Significant confidence ratings start appearing after roughly 10-12 matches recorded per-figher.
+I believe 95% confidence ratings start appearing after roughly 10-12 matches recorded per-figher.
 (~30,000 total matches.
-Roughly 1.5 months of recording matches.)
+Roughly 3 months of recording matches.)
+This bot will do much better than 50% up until then, but that's when it should rarely bet incorrectly.
 Patience!